-Sounds and Digital Humanities is a week-long course (4-8 June 2018) offered during Digital Humanities Summer Institute (DHSI).
-This course focuses on opportunities/approaches for sound in Digital Humanities scholarship and pedagogy.
-I offer a second DHSI course, Digital Storytelling, 11-15 June 2018.
+Sounds and Digital Humanities is a week-long course (3-7 June 2019) offered during Digital Humanities Summer Institute (DHSI).
+This course explores opportunities/approaches for sound in Digital Humanities scholarship and pedagogy.
+Desired outcomes include experimentation and making prototypes for sound-based projects.
+"Show and tell" opportunities are available within the class and during the DHSI community lunch on Friday.
+I offer a second DHSI course, Digital Storytelling, 10-14 June 2019.

 John did a great job with this course and his ability to incorporate elements of sound that were more meaningful to the students.